LordAssalt/Telemetry-Reciver-And-Azure-Sender/readme.md

 Ora. ottenuta la stringa, inseritela nello script Python sul raspberry e sarete pronti per inviare dati su Azure.

-Finally, you have to insert the sting in the Python script, and now you are ready to send data.
+Finally, you have to insert the string in the Python script, and now you are ready to send data.

 ## Contributing